 Cahill Gordon & Reindel LLP advises communications companies in every stage of their development and in all aspects of their businesses.
-Our lawyers are well versed in the technical, regulatory and operational concerns of both established and emerging companies offering communications services – including voice, data, and video -- and equipment.
+Recognized as leading practitioners by Chambers USA, our lawyers are well versed in the technical, regulatory and operational concerns of both established and emerging companies offering communications services – including voice, data, and video -- and equipment.
+Cahill’s Communications Transactions practice earned the firm a Tier 1 ranking by Media Law International and is recommended as a leading law firm by The Legal 500.
 From the development of market entry strategies to operations and compliance in a complex regulatory environment, we have broad and deep experience practicing in the wireline, wireless, cable, broadband, Internet, broadcast and satellite communications markets – providing a full complement of corporate and finance, regulatory, and litigation-focused advice and representation.

 We advise our communications sector clients on a wide range of strategic and corporate matters, including antitrust, initial public offerings, development of competition strategies, organizational structuring, and political programming guidance.
 We negotiate and structure agreements such as network, equipment, capacity, transmission, subscriber, transponder, interconnection, peering, marketing, licensing, franchising, vendor, revenue sharing, commercial leased access, program affiliation, retransmission consent, and access-to-premises and MDU service agreements.
 We are well versed in contract review and areas related to due diligence in mergers, acquisitions and joint ventures and other financings, including debt and equity offerings, bank lending and restructurings.